John Sandford (novelist)

-John Sandford, pseudonym of John Roswell Camp (born February 23, 1944), is an American New York Times best-selling author, novelist, former journalist, and recipient of the Pulitzer Prize.
+John Roswell Camp (born February 23, 1944), known professionally as John Sandford, is an American New York Times best-selling author, novelist, former journalist, and recipient of the Pulitzer Prize.

 Early life

 Camp was born in Cedar Rapids, Iowa, the son of Anne Agnes (Barron) and Roswell Sandford Camp.
 He graduated from Cedar Rapids Washington High School in 1962.
 He received a bachelor's degree in American history and literature and a master's in journalism, both from the University of Iowa.

 Career

 From 1971 to 1978, Camp wrote for The Miami Herald.
-In 1978, he moved to Saint Paul, Minnesota and started writing for The Saint Paul Pioneer Press as a general assignment reporter; in 1980 he became a daily columnist.
+In 1978, he moved to Saint Paul, Minnesota and started writing for The Saint Paul Pioneer Press as a general assignment reporter; in 1980, he became a daily columnist.
 That year, he was a Pulitzer finalist for a series of stories on Native American culture.
 In 1985, during the Midwest farm crisis, he wrote a series titled "Life on the Land: an American Farm Family," which followed a typical southwest Minnesota farm family through the course of a full year.
 For that work, he won the annual Pulitzer Prize for Feature Writing and the American Society of Newspaper Editors award for Non-Deadline Feature Writing.
 While working at the Pioneer Press, he wrote two non-fiction books, "The Eye and the Heart: The Watercolors of John Stuart Ingle" and "Plastic Surgery: The Kindest Cut," with University of Minnesota surgeon Bruce Cunningham.
 He worked part-time at the Pioneer Press in 1989 and left the following year.